 Don’t send emails from free email domains

-As much as Gmail, Yahoo, Hotmail and the host of other free email services are generally trustworthy email service providers, sending emails from their addresses will often fail DMARC checks and be bounced back or sent straight to their junk folder.
+As much as Gmail, Yahoo, Hotmail and a host of other free email services are generally trustworthy email service providers, sending emails from their addresses will often fail DMARC checks and be bounced back or sent straight to their junk folder.

 Send your email campaigns from your sending domain, and maintain as high a domain reputation as possible at all times.
+Use your preferred email tool and a specialized domain to reduce the chances of different types of bounces.

-Send quality emails
+Send quality emails to boost average email bounce rate

-Email filters monitor messages and subject line for phrases that are typically associated with spam emails.
+Email filters monitor messages and email subject line for phrases that are typically associated with spam emails.
 Run a spam check on your email content before delivery to check the content and score of your email.

 Only ever send out professional-quality emails.
 Include your correct contact and official information, and always include an unsubscribe option.